-Behavioural changes are often the first indication a female dog is coming into season.
+Behavioral changes are often the first indication a female dog is coming into season.
 Some dogs exhibit more of these signs than others.

-- Becoming aloof: In contrast, some dogs become aloof at this time and may choose to spend time away from their owners, in another room of the house, or just keeping to themselves.
+- Becoming aloof: In contrast, some dogs become aloof at this time and may choose to spend time away from their owners, in another room of the house, or just keep to themselves.
 They may show little interest in engaging with the owner in games or training.

 - Grumpiness: Some female dogs become moody; they may be snappy or growl unexpectedly.
-They may start to guard bedding, food or toys, or become resentful of being moved from furniture.
+They may start to guard bedding, food, or toys, or become resentful of being moved from the furniture.
 They may also be aggressive to other dogs they meet, especially males when they are not yet in estrus and ready for them.